 Some firms offer special funding to employees to help them acquire postgraduate education.
-Many require beneficiaries either to continue working for the firm during the programme or to return to the firm after the programme is complete (or both).
+Many require beneficiaries either to continue working for the firm during the program or to return to the firm after the program is complete (or both).
 You should always consider whether tuition reimbursement by your employer will be worth any limitations to career mobility.

 Most LLM students fund their studies independently.
 This can be done in one of several ways:

-- following a part-time programme while continuing to work full time
+1. Following a part-time program while continuing to work full time.

-- working part time during a full-time programme
+2. Working part time during a full-time program.

-- relying on the support of a partner (or other family members)
+3. Relying on the support of a partner (or other family members).

-If your partner plans to move with you, do investigate local visa requirements and enquire whether your programme can help with finding suitable employment.
+If your partner plans to move with you, do investigate local visa requirements and enquire whether your program can help with finding suitable employment.